-Seaweed is also rich in antioxidants and contains a decent amount of fiber, protein, vitamin B12, calcium, magnesium, iodine, and iron.
+Seaweed, as well as other types of sea vegetables are also rich in antioxidants and contains a decent amount of fiber, protein, vitamin B12, calcium, magnesium, iodine, and iron.
 It’s also good for boosting digestive functions, regulating blood sugar levels, and reducing the damage of free radicals.

 Tofu is naturally high in calcium but you’ll also find ones that are calcium-enriched.
 It also contains powerful antioxidants called isoflavones which help in minimizing the damage of oxidative stress.

 The protein that comes from tofu is quite special because it contains all the essential amino acids that are important for growth, repair, and immunity functions.
 It may also help in alleviating menopausal symptoms, supporting heart health, and managing blood sugar levels.

 Vegetables are an important part of a well-balanced diet.
 Not only are they rich in antioxidants which is tremendously beneficial for people with lupus, but they’re also great sources of dietary fiber.
 All vegetables are generally fine for a lupus diet but you might want to make alfalfa sprouts and garlic an exception.
 Both contain substances that are known to stimulate the immune system.

 Vegetables are great sources of many important nutrients.
 These include potassium, folate, vitamin A, and vitamin C just to name a few.
 Some veggies are of course more nutrient-packed than some but generally, they’re all good for your body.
 They’re great for maintaining healthy blood pressure, reducing blood cholesterol, lowering the risk of heart disease, and protecting against infection and certain types of cancers.